rafaell22/ootr-tracking-map/README.md

 - Remove items from select/options after they are added to a location.
 Add them back when they are removed

 ~~- Bug: when the user clicks the + button, then right click and then goes to add an item to another location, the item is added to the previous~~

+- Make the spawn location a dropdown.
+When you select it, add a small link icon (child or adult) to the side of the name of the location;